Aiven-Labs/the-5-types-of-database/README.md

 The slides are created using [typst](https://typst.app/) and the [polylux](https://typst.app/universe/package/polylux/) package.

+They use the Libertinus fonts - see https://github.com/alerque/libertinus.

 To build I use the command line tool `typst`.
 See the [installation instructions](https://github.com/typst/typst?tab=readme-ov-file#installation)